arvigeus/AZ-204/Questions/Storage Security.md

 # Storage Security

-Question: Suppose you are an Azure Architect and you are transferring patient medical data from one hospital to another using Azure services.
+Question: You are an Azure Architect and you are transferring patient medical data from one hospital to another using Azure services.
 What method(s) should you use to secure the data?

 - [x] Encryption-at-rest
 - [x] Encryption-in-transit